-Water (We will provide you with boiled and filtered cold water during the trek after lunch on the first day.
-You will need to bring a container to carry your water in.
-Also, you need to ensure that you pack a sufficient amount of water for the first half-day of the trek
+Water (we will provide you with boiled and filtered cold water during the trek starting on the second day.
+However, you will need to bring a container to carry your water in.
+Also, you need to ensure that you pack a sufficient amount of water for the first day of the trek.

-First Aid Kit including an emergency oxygen bottle and an extra horse for you to ride if the altitude makes you temporarily unfit to continue the trek.
+First aid kit including an emergency oxygen bottle and a horse you may ride on if the altitude effects your ability to complete the trek

 What you need to bring:

 - Immigration Card (given on the plane as you enter Peru)